zeromq/chumak/README.md

 See [examples](https://github.com/chovencorp/erlangzmq/tree/master/examples).
 Otherwise use just like a regular Erlang/OTP application.

-You can use [python tests](https://github.com/chovencorp/erlangzmq/tree/master/python-test) to try language interop.
-You need to have pyzmq installed.
+If you would like to use [python tests](https://github.com/chovencorp/erlangzmq/tree/master/python-test) to try language interop, you need to have [pyzmq](https://github.com/zeromq/pyzmq) installed.

 Build
 -----